nilyibo/PartitionsP/README.md

 ## Result

-On AWS EC2 machine: 2 billion digits.
 See 'result' folder for details.
+Links to large size data is available later.

 ## Author